水引について

 About Mizuhiki

-Have you ever had trouble choosing the shape of your mizuhiki or writing your name?
+Have you ever had trouble deciding on a shape for your mizuhiki or had trouble writing a name on it?

-``Noshi'' and ``Mizuhiki'' are gift wrapping papers that are used in a variety of situations.
+"Noshi" and "Mizuhiki" are gift wrapping papers that are used in a variety of occasions.

 About Mizuhiki

-Introducing [the meaning behind Mizuhiki] as well as Mizuhiki used for auspicious events.
+We will introduce the meaning behind Mizuhiki, as well as the Mizuhiki used for celebratory occasions.

-It is said that there are three meanings to attaching a mizuhiki to a gift.
+It is said that there are three meanings to attaching Mizuhiki to a gift.

-It is made by applying glue to a thin wire and letting it dry and harden.
-It is used to tie wrapping paper for gifts.
-Put several pieces together and dye the colors starting from the center.
-For auspicious occasions, it is red and white, gold and silver, and gold and red.
-For Buddhist events, the colors are black and white, indigo and white, etc. The shape of the knot can be used depending on the purpose.
+Thin rope coated with glue, dried and hardened.
+Used to tie gift wrapping paper.
+Several pieces are tied together and dyed different colors starting from the center.
+For celebrations, red and white, gold and silver, or gold and red.
+For Buddhist ceremonies, black and white, indigo and white, etc. Different knot shapes are used depending on the purpose.

-Blue and white It is used in Buddhist ceremonies, but it is rarely seen in recent years.
-Originally, blue and white Mizuhiki were only used in some regions, but it is said that this is because the custom of using different Mizuhiki in different regions has decreased.
-It's common.
-It tends to be used mainly in areas west of the Kansai region.
-In Kyoto, there are many cases where black and white Mizuhiki are not used, and yellow and white Mizuhiki are the standard.
-Sougin Sougin Mizuhiki is used when wrapping gifts of 50,000 yen or more.
-Please note that if the gift bag and the contents do not match, it may be considered rude.
-Red and white colors other than ``butterfly knot'' are used only for wedding gifts.
+Blue and white: Used for Buddhist ceremonies, but rarely seen in recent years.
+Originally, blue and white mizuhiki was only used in certain regions, but it is said that the custom of using different mizuhiki for each region has decreased.
+Yellow and white: Generally used when wrapping 10,000 to 50,000 yen in condolence money.
+It tends to be used mainly in the Kansai region and areas west of the region.
+In Kyoto, black and white mizuhiki is often not used, and yellow and white mizuhiki is the norm.
+Double silver: Double silver mizuhiki is used when wrapping 50,000 yen or more in condolence money.
+Be careful not to match the condolence money envelope with the contents, as this may be considered rude.
+Only for wedding gifts should red and white be used, except for the "bow knot".

-The number of mizuhiki tied together also has meaning.
-5: Mizuhiki used for auspicious events are generally odd numbers.
-Five is considered to be the typical number of mizuhiki.
-7 bottles: When you want to celebrate more carefully.
-Generally, the criteria for choosing between 5 and 7 bottles is often determined by the amount of money inside.
-10: For a wedding ceremony, it is said that 10 Mizuhiki strings, which is the standard number of 5 strings tied twice, is good.
-It is said to represent that two families join hands and form ties through marriage.
-The number of mizuhiki used for funerals.
-4 pieces: Basically, 4 pieces of mizuhiki are suitable for a funeral.
-The basic number of funeral services is an even number.
-2 bottles: If you want to make it simpler, use 2 bottles.
-6 bottles: Use 6 bottles when you want to express your feelings.
-In addition, three Mizuhiki are used for souvenirs, etc. Nine is an odd number, but it is not used because it is associated with ``suffering''.
+The number of Mizuhiki used for tying also has a meaning.
+5 strands: Mizuhiki used for celebrations are basically odd numbers.
+5 strands is the general number of Mizuhiki.
+7 strands: When you want to celebrate more carefully.
+Generally, the criterion for choosing between 5 and 7 strands is often determined by the amount of money included.
+10 strands: At weddings, it is considered good to have 10 strands, which is the number when the basic number of Mizuhiki, 5 strands, is double-knotted.
+It is said that marriage represents the ties of two families joining hands to form a bond.
+Number of Mizuhiki used for funerals.
+4 strands: Mizuhiki suitable for funerals is basically "4 strands".
+The basic number for funerals is an even number.
+2 strands: If you want to keep it simple, use 2 strands.
+6 strands: If you want to express your feelings, use 6 strands.
+As for other numbers, 3 strands of Mizuhiki are used for small gifts, etc. 9 strands is an odd number, but it is not used because it is reminiscent of "suffering."

 Back to blog